RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-04-25-newsletter.md

 ### Funding Opportunities

-* [Better methods, better research](https://www.ukri.org/opportunity/better-methods-better-research/) - Apply for funding to improve the methods used by others in biomedical and health research. **Closing date is 15 June 2022.**
+* [Better methods, better research](https://www.ukri.org/opportunity/better-methods-better-research/) - Apply for funding to improve the methods used by others in biomedical and health research. **The closing date is 15 June 2022.**

 ### Events